 Are you looking for the top things to do in Seattle with kids?
-Since my kids were toddlers, we have been taking them on short road trips to Seattle (we live in Vancouver, Canada).
+Since my kids were toddlers, we have been taking them on short road trips to the Seattle area (we live in Vancouver, Canada).
 It’s only a few hours drive from our home and it has always provided us with an inexpensive getaway that felt a world (actually a whole country) away.

 In order to keep things interesting, we have made it our goal to see and do something new on each visit.
 Read on to discover our top picks for things to do with kids in Seattle.

 Seattle for Kids Video (2 min.)

-Save Money in Seattle
+Save Money on Seattle Kids Activities

 1. Ride the Seattle Monorail

-2. The Space Needle
+2. The Space Needle – Seattle Center

-3. The Pacific Science Center
+4. The Pacific Science Center – Seattle Center

-There are exhibits for children of every age at this excellent attraction including a gated toddler play area, touch pond, rocket ship and live butterfly room.
-The outdoor water exhibit is also great fun on a nice day.
+The Pacific Science Center has so much fun to offer – it is truly one of the best activities for kids in Seattle.
+There are exhibits for children of every age including a gated toddler play area, a salt water touch pond, a laser show, an IMAX theater and even a live butterfly room.
+The outdoor Water Works exhibit is also really fun for kids on a nice day.

 Save Money: If you have a membership to a science or technology museum in your home city, and they are a member of ASTC Passport Program, you may gain free entry.
 See participating list.

 5. The Seattle Children’s Museum – Toddler Activities Seattle

-This Seattle kids museum is a 22,000 square foot play space for kids ages 10 months to 10 years old.
+This Seattle kids museum is a 22,000 square foot play space for children ages 10 months to 10 years old.
 Throughout the museum are 13 exhibits that invite kids to imagine, play and follow their curiosity, including a man-made mountain, a real stage with costumes (salvaged from a theater company), a grocery store, a restaurant, a construction center and more.

-5. MoPOP Museum of Pop Culture (EMP) – Seattle Center
+6. MoPOP Museum of Pop Culture (EMP) – Seattle Center

 The Museum of Pop Culture (MoPOP) was founded by Microsoft co-founder Paul Allen as the Experience Music Project.
 The unique Gehry designed building regularly hosts very interesting exhibitions alongside its permanent collection.

-6. Artists at Play – Seattle Center Playground
+7. Artists at Play – Seattle Center Playground

-7. The International Fountain – Seattle Center
+8. The International Fountain – Seattle Center

-Note: If you are putting this on your list of things to do in Seattle with kids, you may want to bring some extra clothes.
-Getting wet is almost irresistible for little ones (as is always the case with my children).
+Note: If you are putting this on your kids activity Seattle list, you may want to bring along some extra clothes.
+Getting wet is almost irresistible for little ones (and big ones).

-8. The Woodland Park Zoo
+10. The Woodland Park Zoo

-This attraction is frequently ranked as one of the best things to do in Seattle with kids of all ages.
+This attraction is frequently ranked as one of the best Seattle activities for kids (of all ages).
 Even if you are not a huge fan of the modern day zoo, this one does a great job of educating children on the importance of wildlife protection.

 Exhibits include many activities for small children.
 There is even an excellent indoor play area and education center for little ones called the Zoomazium which is perfect for rainy days.